SoulcodeAgency/vscode-unwanted-extensions/README.md

 {
     // "recommendations": [], !!!
 NOTE: versions are NOT supported in recommendations !!!
     "unwantedRecommendations": [
-        // Mention the extension id and the version you want to use, its enough to have 1 single definition.
+        // Mention the extension id and the version you want to use, it's enough to have 1 single definition.
         // However you can also mention the same extension id multiple times with different versions if you preffer.
         // We will report only the last matching rule which matches with the installed extension's version.
         //